Permission to Pause

 • You Day: Take a day to yourself.
 Whether it's scheduling a day full of activities you love or simply staying at home and finding stillness – enjoy your own company and tune out the noise.

 • Vacation: Take time away from the stresses of your day-to-day life.
 No checking work emails or Zoom meetings.
-No trying to plan your loved one's birthday party.
+No planning a loved one's birthday party.
 If your family or friends bring you joy, by all means invite them.
 If not, try to get away by yourself, even for a short weekend retreat.

 I'll say it again because it was hard for me: give yourself permission to leave things undone and pause.
 When you unpause, you will discover everything you need to do is still waiting for you.